openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * An optional Batch Credential Endpoint from which multiple Credentials can be issued in one request (see (#batch-credential-endpoint)).
 * An optional Deferred Credential Endpoint to allow for the deferred delivery of Credentials (see (#deferred-credential-issuance)).
 * An optional mechanism for the Credential Issuer to make a Credential Offer to the Wallet to encourage the Wallet to start the issuance flow (see (#credential_offer_endpoint)).
-* An optional mechanism for the Credential Issuer to require the Wallet to send the status of the Credential that has been issued.
+* An optional mechanism for the Credential Issuer to receive from the Wallet the status of the Credential that has been issued.
 * A mechanism for the Credential Issuer to publish metadata about the Credentials it is capable of issuing (see (#credential-issuer-metadata)).

 Both the Credential and the Batch Credential Endpoints have the (optional) ability to bind an issued Credential to certain cryptographic key material.
 Both requests therefore enable conveying proof of possession for the key material.
 Multiple key proof types are supported.